Girls Aloud: Legacy

-Girls Aloud's debut single "Sound of the Underground" and Sugababes' "Round Round", both of which were produced by Xenomania, have been called "two huge groundbreaking hits".
-Emily MacKay of NME deemed the two "a whole new kind of pop".
-The Telegraph placed the song at number 15 on a list of 100 songs that defined the 2000s, while NME included it at number 39.
-Spinner.com named "Sound of the Underground" the eighth best British song of the 2000s.
-In 2009, The Times included 2007's Tangled Up at number 62 on a list of the decade's best pop albums.
-MSN listed 2005's Chemistry as one of the decade's best albums.
-Girls Aloud were one of the pop acts to achieve continued success and longevity throughout the mid-2000s while R&B and rock music became more popular.
-In a review for the group's 2008 Tangled Up Tour, David Pollock of The Independent noted that "Girls Aloud remain confidently the only pop show in town."
+Girls Aloud's legacy has often been discussed in relation to their collaboration with the songwriting and production team Xenomania.
+The group's debut single, "Sound of the Underground", and Sugababes' "Round Round", both produced by Xenomania, have been called "two huge groundbreaking hits" that helped redefine British pop in the early 2000s.
+Emily MacKay of NME characterised the songs as representing "a whole new kind of pop".
+"Sound of the Underground" has since appeared on several retrospective lists of defining songs of the decade: The Telegraph ranked it 15th on its list of 100 songs that defined the 2000s, NME placed it at number 39, and Spinner.com named it the eighth-best British song of the decade.

+The group's critical reputation strengthened over the course of the 2000s, particularly around their more experimental singles and albums.
+In 2009, Pitchfork ranked the 2005 single "Biology" at number 245 on its list of the top 500 tracks of the decade, while The Times included 2007's Tangled Up at number 62 on its list of the decade's best pop albums.
+MSN also listed 2005's Chemistry among the best albums of the 2000s.
+Critics frequently contrasted the group's inventive production and sustained success with the dominance of other genres "as pop fell out of favor in the 2000s."
+Reviewing the group's 2008 Tangled Up Tour, David Pollock of The Independent wrote that "Girls Aloud remain confidently the only pop show in town."
 The Times stated, "Not since ABBA and Michael Jackson has pure pop been so unanimously praised."